 Signe’s research concerns the impact of armed conflict and other crises on demographic and health dynamics, particularly in Latin America.
 Signe has studied topics such as reproductive autonomy, access to healthcare, pregnancy outcomes, family planning, gender norms, sexual and gender minority rights, and gender-based violence, drawing on a combination of nationally representative surveys, spatiotemporal data on violence, and original expert interviews.

-Prior to joining the Department of Sociology at Stanford, I was a postdoctoral scholar with the Global and Sexual Health research group at the Department of Global Public Health, Karolinska Institute in Sweden.
-I hold a PhD in Sociological Demography from the Department of Sociology, Stockholm University in Sweden.
+Prior to joining Stanford, Signe was a postdoctoral scholar with the Global and Sexual Health research group at the Department of Global Public Health, Karolinska Institute in Sweden, and a guest researcher at the Heilbrunn Department of Population and Family Health, Columbia University Mailman School of Public Health.
+Signe holds a PhD in Sociological Demography from the Department of Sociology, Stockholm University in Sweden.

 - Gender Dynamics During the Colombian Armed Conflict SOCIAL POLITICS 2023

 COVID-19 vaccine hesitancy among first-generation immigrants living in Sweden.

 European journal of public health